Alluseri/Luna/README.md

 You have to build this project from source so like just dont pls ok?

+## Important notice
+Please don't hesitate to open issues regarding functionality of the library.
+Instead of wondering to yourself "why tf is this method/field marked as internal when I clearly need it right now?", you should ask that question in a GitHub Issue and get it resolved directly.

 ## TODO
 todo readme lol idk

 ## Unsupported obfuscation techniques
 - Merged jar files: Luna doesn't implement a custom .zip reader like [LL-Java-Zip](https://github.com/Col-E/LL-Java-Zip).
 - Invalid descriptors: An exception is thrown if a descriptor cannot be parsed or is invalid.
+Annotations with invalid descriptors may be discarded without notice during the I->A transfer process.

 ## Why you may want to use Luna
 It's obfuscation-resilient and it's fast.
 I'm actually kinda optimizing this thing, I even benchmarked some stuff.